 - Know how to reboard your craft if you fall off.
 Look for a label in the back or at the bottom of your PWC showing how to roll it upright.
 Or check your owner’s manual.

 - Practice reboarding with another person there in case you need assistance.

 - Don’t let the engine idle or shut off during operation which will cause loss of steering control.

 In addition to having the right gear and knowledge, it’s important to have the proper insurance coverage to protect you and your ride.
-Learn about our personal watercraft insurance options today.
+Check out these personal watercraft insurance tips.